1 month ago

 5 Ways to Stay Connected While Social Distancing

-Our health and wellness are the priority, but don’t downplay the importance of human interaction.
-While we cannot physically be together right now, thankfully technology is there to fill in the gaps.
-Virtual engagement with friends and family is an acceptable substitution, so don’t skip it.
+Protecting one’s physical health is the priority, but we can’t forget the role human interaction plays in our mental well-being.
+While we cannot physically be together, thankfully technology is there to fill in the gaps.
+Virtual engagement with friends and family is a wonderful alternative, so don’t skip it.
 It is good for you - mind, body and soul.

-As a prerequisite, intentionality needs to be at the center of everything we do, especially during this season of uncertainty.
+As a prerequisite, intentionality needs to be at the center of everything we do, especially as we establish new routines for this new way of life.
 Outlined in our previous blogs, 5 tips to Successfully Work from Home and 5 Tips to Manage Work and Kids during COVID-19, establishing a daily routine, including making a calendar of activities, scheduling breaks, waking up and going to bed at the same time, are important habits to keep.

 The following five activities support this mantra of intentionality.
 As you create your weekly schedule for chores and activities, make sure you are also penciling in some virtual dates with friends and family for emotional nourishment.